Introduction

 Epidemiology

-The actual incidence of neurogenic pulmonary edema remains unknown.
-However, through pathological data analysis, experts have proposed that the condition is usually present at autopsy in patients who die immediately after a seizure and also in victims of severe head injury.
-Overall, the cases of neurogenic pulmonary edema are rare, with only 20% of serious head injury patients having the condition.[8][9][10][11]
+The actual incidence of NPE remains unknown.
+However, through pathological data analysis, experts have proposed that the condition is often observed at autopsy in patients who die suddenly after a seizure, eg, in sudden, unexpected death epilepsy, and also in victims of severe head injury.
+Although NPE is rare in the general population, autopsy studies suggest it may be present in up to 20% of patients with severe traumatic brain injury.[11][12][13][14]

 Pathophysiology

-For a complete, comprehensive understanding of the pathophysiology of neurogenic pulmonary edema, clinicians should consider 3 different sectors: the central, autonomic, and cardiovascular and pulmonary systems.
+For a complete, comprehensive understanding of the pathophysiology of NPE, clinicians should consider 3 different sectors: the central, autonomic, and cardiovascular and pulmonary systems.
 However, the fact that this clinical condition results from the overlapping of these sectors through cause and effect is worth noting.

 Central Nervous System